roybarber/micro-rwd-grid/README.md

 # Micro Responsive Grid

-A tinly little responsive grid (32 lines of CSS), with a nestable 3 & 4 column setup.
+A tiny little responsive grid (32 lines of CSS), with a nestable 3 & 4 column setup.

 ## Browser support